edbizarro/slacker-iugu/README.md

 ];
 ```

-Note that this file uses environment variables, it's a good practice put your secret keys on your `.env` file adding this lines on it:
+Note that this file uses environment variables, it's a good practice put your secret keys in your `.env` file adding this lines on it:

 ```